FedOptima: Optimizing Resource Utilization in Federated Learning: Results

-The number of data samples processed per unit time (throughput) is another indicator of system performance.
-In this section, we compare the throughput of \MethodName\ and baselines in stable and unstable environments.
+\di{Throughput, which is the number of data samples processed per unit time is another indicator of system performance.
+In this section, we report throughput in stable environments (i.e. all devices participate throughout, and the available bandwidth between them and the server remains constant.).
+Throughput resilience under unstable environments in which the bandwidth varies and devices dropout is evaluated in Section~\ref{subsec:throughput-unstable}.}

+\di{In stable environments, throughput reflects how effectively a method overlaps computation and communication and avoids stragglers or blocking behaviors.
+Therefore, higher throughput is due to better resource utilization (i.e., lower server/device idle time as observed in Section~\ref{subsec:idle-time}).}